The Ultimate Guide to Small-Batch Baking and Scaling Down Desserts

-If you’re cutting the recipe in half, try and find a pan that’s about half the size in volume as the original recipe calls for.
-“A little tip is that you can measure the volume of a pan by seeing how much water it will take to fill it up.”
+If you're cutting the recipe in half, try and find a pan that's about half the size in volume as the one called for in the original recipe.
+"A little tip is that you can measure the volume of a pan by seeing how much water it will take to fill it up," suggests Nelson.
 (Genius!)

-According to Nelson, it’s OK if you have excess batter or dough than what fits in the pan.
-Rather than forcing it all in into the pan, why not make some mini baked goods?
+According to Nelson, it's OK if you have excess batter or dough beyond what fits in the pan.
+Rather than forcing it all in, why not make some mini baked goods?
 Cake and brownie batters can easily be baked in a muffin pan.
-“You can save those as a treat for yourself—it’s considered quality control, right?”
+Nelson says: "You can save those as a treat for yourself—it's considered quality control, right?"

 The Eventual, Anxiety-Ridden Egg Dilemma